Gdynia-Kosakowo Airport: History

 On 2 July 2013, the European Commission announced that it had opened an investigation into the financing of the construction of a civil airport in Gdynia.
 In particular, the EC's doubts were raised by the estimates contained in the business plan regarding the volume of air traffic and revenues in a situation where the nearby airport in Gdańsk is not overloaded (2012 – 2.9 million people with a capacity of 5 million) and offers lower airport fees than those provided for the Gdynia-Kosakowo airport.
 The authorities of Gdynia, in a notification to the European Commission examining the correctness of maintaining the market balance at the time of granting Gdynia Kosakowo Airport the amount of EUR 52 million in subsidies (ca ~ PLN 217 million, according to the Euro exchange rate as at 12 August 2013), provided false data on the level of passenger traffic and the capacity of the airport in Gdańsk.

-On 11 February 2014, the European Commission decided that the subsidy granted to Gdynia-Kosakowo Airport was illegal.
+On 11 February 2014, the European Commission ruled that the subsidy granted to Gdynia-Kosakowo Airport was illegal.
 The European Commission has concluded that the public funds transferred by the municipalities of Gdynia and Kosakowo to the Gdynia-Kosakowo airport grant the beneficiary an undue competitive advantage, in particular over the airport in Gdańsk, which is a violation of EU state aid rules – informs Marta Angrocka-Krawczyk from the European Commission Representation in Poland.
 In journalistic comments to this decision, it was often erroneously suggested that it concerns the need to return EU funds allegedly spent on the expansion of the airport (interpreting the amount of municipal support nominated in euros as EU support) and the fact that the airport in Gdańsk itself is also a public investment, financed by the cities of Gdańsk, Gdynia and Sopot and from the state treasury budget, as well as to a significant extent from EU funds (the argument of "undue advantage" competitive").

-The European Commission conducted the proceedings at the request of the Authorities of Gdynia.
+The European Commission conducted the proceedings at the request of the city authorities of Gdynia.